-Like many other companies, there are two completely distinct and separate organizations that are tightly integrated to provide our service, the Yorktown Heights Fire District and the Yorktown Heights Engine Company 1.
-The Fire District is run by the board of Fire commissioners and the Engine Company is run by the Fire Chief.
+Like many other fire departments, there are two completely distinct and separate organizations that are tightly integrated to provide our service, the Yorktown Heights Fire District and the Yorktown Heights Engine Company No 1.
+The Fire District is run by the board of Fire Commissioners and the Engine Company is run by the Fire Chief.

 The Fire District is in charge of the fire taxing authority.
-This is the organization of five publicly elected officials that control the tax money the citizens of Yorktown pay for fire protection.
-The district owns all of the fire apparatus and gear, and is responsible for all of the costs associated with purchasing, repairing and replacing any equipment.
-All training received by firefighters is paid for by the district.
+This organization is composed of five publicly elected officials that control the tax money the citizens of Yorktown pay for fire protection.
+The district owns all of the fire apparatus, equipment, and gear, and is responsible for all of the costs associated with purchasing, repairing and replacing any equipment.
+All training received by firefighters is paid for by The District.